-- -- -- This "Library" is the main M E N U : -- -- -- |

 It is more informative the capacity to be given in Wh, instead of Ah, especially for the LiIon, because of their higher voltage.
 A comparison for good AA: NiCd- 1.2Wh, NiMH- 1.8Ah, NiZn- 2Ah, Alkaline- 2.5Ah, LiIon- 3Ah.

-There is a strong tendency in degrading the quality last 5-10 years, while lap-top and especially cell-phone batteries are developing well.
+Over the last 10-15 years there has been a strong tendency toward degrading the quality of mass retailer batteries, while lap-top and especially cell-phone ones, are developing very well.

 Only optimized, specially developed low current patterns are used in SMARGER, to ensure the best quality, without any risk of fire, overheating or overcharging.
 The algorithm reduces the probability of leakage, but this can not be guaranteed.
 The process is strictly managed by a microcontroller.